zce/velite-docs/guide/shemas.md

-# Shared Schemas
+# Schemas

-Velite provides some commonly used schemas.
+Velite has extended Zod schemas, added some commonly used features when building content models.

 ## `s.isodate()`